Ericgacoki/Ericgacoki/README.md

 #### :zap: Hello there, my name is Eric gacoki.
-I'm a passionate Android developer, currently the co-lead in Android stack [@DSC Meru](https://twitter.com/DscMeru) and the organizer at [Droiders Cage](https://github.com/droiders-cage).:zap:
+I'm an Android developer, currently the co-lead in Android Stack [@DSC Meru](https://twitter.com/DscMeru) and the organizer at [Droiders Cage](https://github.com/droiders-cage).:zap:

 <!--
 **Ericgacoki/Ericgacoki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your profile.